ijoffe/matrix/README.md

 When I specialized in Computer Engineering, I took the class CMPUT 274, which is based in Python.
 Up until this point, my only programming experience was in MATLAB, so I had assumed matrices were a fairly universal data type.
 When I learned Python did not have such a data type, I decided to implement one myself.

 Matrices are essentially a two-dimensional array of numbers.
 They are widely used in mathematics, with countless applications in science and engineering.
 The code contained is designed to support mostly applications in the field of linear algebra, such as the ability to compute a matrix's determinant and the product of two matrices.
-More information can be found at the following link: https://en.wikipedia.org/wiki/Matrix_(mathematics).
+More information about matrices and their uses and history can be found at the following link: https://en.wikipedia.org/wiki/Matrix_(mathematics).

 ## Technologies
 All code contained is written in Python 3.8.10, except for the makefile used to run unit tests.
 I created all the code and files in this repository using my personal virtual machine, which runs the Ubuntu distribution of the Linux operating system, through the Sublime Text text editor and the Linux terminal window.